aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/canvas-manipulation/_index.md

 ---
-title: Learn to Clip PS and Transform XPS – Canvas Manipulation with Aspose.Page for .NET
+title: Clip PS and Transform XPS with Aspose.Page for .NET – Canvas Manipulation
 linktitle: Canvas Manipulation
 second_title: Aspose.Page .NET API
 description: Learn how to clip PS and transform XPS files using Aspose.Page for .NET.
 Includes step‑by‑step guides to clip PS/XPS and apply matrix transformations to XPS.